sam-almighty/Activity-Tracker-with-LogDNA/event.md

 Valid values are: `normal`, `warning`, and `critical`

-The following table captures how theis field is set based on the type of action:
+The following table captures how this field is set based on the type of action:

 | Value      | Type of action | Sample of action |
 |------------|----------------|------------------|
 | `normal`   | Routine actions in the Cloud | Start an instance |
 | `warning`  | Actions that fail </br>Actions where a resource is updated or its metadata is modified | Rename a service instance |
 | `critical` | Actions that affect security in the Cloud such as changing credentials of a user or deleting data </br>Actions where the initiator is not authorized to work with a Cloud resource | Delete a security key |
-{: caption="Table 2.
+{: caption="Table 3.
 Severity values by type of action" caption-side="top"}